GraceHaven

 Any member can enable session encryption so that messages are encrypted in your browser before being stored.
 GraceHaven's servers never see the plaintext content.
 You set a passphrase that only you know.
 Session encryption uses your browser's built-in Web Crypto API, an industry-standard technology maintained by browser vendors.

-File Vault is available to Pulpit members.
+File Vault is available to Scholar, Pulpit, and Academy members.
 It protects documents in encrypted folders on your computer.
 When a folder is locked, everything inside is scrambled and unreadable.
 When unlocked, your files are normal and can be opened in any application.
 Nothing is sent to GraceHaven's servers.
 File Vault uses your browser's built-in Web Crypto API and File System Access API, both industry-standard technologies maintained by browser vendors.

 No. Session encryption protects your messages stored on GraceHaven's servers.
 File Vault protects documents stored in folders on your computer.
 Each has its own passphrase.
 You may use the same passphrase for both if you prefer simplicity, or different passphrases for an additional layer of security.
 GraceHaven cannot recover either passphrase.

 Encrypted sessions and vault files cannot be recovered without their respective passphrases.
 GraceHaven has no way to decrypt your data.
 Keep your passphrases in a safe place.
-Pulpit members also receive a standalone decryption tool that works without GraceHaven or an internet connection, but it still requires the passphrase.
+Members with File Vault also receive a standalone decryption tool that works without GraceHaven or an internet connection, but it still requires the passphrase.

 GraceHaven uses industry-standard browser encryption technologies (Web Crypto API and File System Access API) that are developed and maintained by browser vendors, not by GraceHaven.
 GraceHaven does not warrant or guarantee the performance of these underlying technologies.
 Use of encryption features is at your own discretion.